Platypus96/Platypus96_portfolio/README.md

-Here’s your updated `README.md` with the website link added in a suitable location — under the "Installation" section and again in the introduction for quick access:

----

 # Personal Portfolio

 This repository contains a beautiful, responsive personal portfolio built using **React**, **Vite**, and **TailwindCSS**.
 The project showcases modern web development techniques including smooth animations, responsive layouts, and interactive UI components.